snugdoug/FSJDatabase/README.md

     <version>VERSION</version>
 </dependency>

-also in com.snugdoug.example there is a code example of how to use also that is the code I use to the program so it should work.
+also in com.snugdoug.example there is a code example of how to use the library also that is the code I use to the program so it should work.